Understanding Marriage Annulment in Missouri

-One of the people entered into the “marriage” due to duress (think shotgun marriage) or fraud or fraud (think misrepresentations on internet dating sites).
+One of the people entered into the “marriage” due to coercion (think shotgun marriage) or fraud or fraud (think misrepresentations on internet dating sites).

-A voidable marriage results from the concealment or misrepresentation of one of the essential elements prior to making the marriage contract.
-A fraudulent marriage may be valid if one spouse discovers the fraud after the marriage, but the other spouse continues to live together.
+A voidable marriage results from the concealment or misrepresentation of one of the essential elements before making the marriage contract.
+A fraudulent marriage may be valid if one spouse discovers the fraud after the marriage but the other spouse continues to live together.

 6. Common Law Marriage

-Some states recognize common law marriages as long as a couple holds themselves out as married for an extended period of time.
-All common-law marriages entered into after 1921 are void and not recognized by Missouri state law.
+Some states recognize common law marriages as long as a couple holds themselves out as married for an extended period.
+All common-law marriages after 1921 are void and not recognized by Missouri state law.

 7. Sexual Impotence

-If either the bride or groom cannot have normal sexual intercourse (even if it existed prior to the marriage), the court may find the marriage invalid, provided that the impotency is permanent, incurable, and not known prior to the marriage.
+Suppose the bride or groom cannot have normal sexual intercourse (even if it existed before the marriage).
+In that case, the court may find the marriage invalid, provided that the impotency is permanent, incurable, and unknown before marriage.